90zlaya/php-library/readme.md

 Migration
 ----------------

-When you update library version from older to newer, it's recommended to consult changelog file, which is located under the name log.txt in root directory.
+When you update library version from older to newer, it's recommended to consult changelog file, which is located under the name changelog.md in root directory.

 Acknowledgements
 ----------------